Backpropagation in hyperbolic chaos via adjoint shadowing: Adjoint shadowing for discrete-time

+(c) $\Rightarrow$ (b).
+For any point $x\in K$, if another vector field satisfies the adjoint equation but does not equal $\cS(\om)$, then it must go to infinity either in the past or the future of $x$.
+But this contradict our overall assumption that $\cS(\om)$ is continuous on $K$ so it must be bounded.

-\begin{proof} [Proof of theorem~\ref{t:AS}] (b) $\Rightarrow$ (a).
+(b) $\Rightarrow$ (a).
 First prove the duality.
-Substitute the expansion formula of $S$ in \eqref{e:expand_v} into the shadowing contribution in~\eqref{e:sc}, then move all operations to $\om$, apply the invariance of SRB measures,
+We can prove via the pathwise version lemma, or somewhat similarly but more easily, substitute the expansion formula of $S$ in \cref{e:expand_v} into the shadowing contribution in~\cref{e:sc}, then move all operations to $\om$, apply the invariance of SRB measures,